GaloisInc/BESSPIN-Tool-Suite/docs/cwesEvaluation/besspinPhilosophy.md

 5. `HIGH`: High weakness revealed by the test.
 This means no security.
 The non-secure baseline GFE scores `HIGH` on the vast majority of tests.
 6. `MED`
 7. `LOW`
-8. `DETECTED`: The test ran to completion, and the weakness exists.
-However, the processor was able to detect that a violation occurred.
-This is a perfect score.
+8. `DETECTED`: The processor was able to detect that a violation had occurred.
+In such case, the test scores `DETECTED` whether the test has run to completion or was interrupted mid-run.
+This reflects a perfect score.
-9. `NONE`: This is the best achievable score.
-The weakness type does not exist.
+9. `NONE`: This is another perfect score; The weakness type does not exist.

 Each vulnerability class has a README in [cwesEvaluation/](../../fett/cwesEvaluation/) with more details about the testing methodology and the scoring.